Find Out Where Microsoft Has Hidden All of Your Commands in Word 2007

 • To close documents

-TIP: Any of these commands can also be added to the Quick Launch bar located next to the Microsoft Office button.
+TIP: Any of these commands can also be added to the Quick Launch bar located at the top of the window next to the Microsoft Office button.

-On the File menu in previous versions of Word, you also had a Page Setup button where you could choose page orientation and margin settings.
-In Word 2007, these settings can be changed on the Page Layout tab.
-Just click the button for Margins and Orientation.
-A drop-down list will open up where you can make your selection.
+In previous versions of Word, you would open the File menu to change the page setup options such as page orientation and margin settings.
+In Word 2007, these settings can be changed on the Page Layout tab on the Ribbon.
+Just click the button for Margins and Orientation and a drop-down list will open up where you can make your selections.

-In previous versions of Microsoft Word, you clicked on the Edit menu to use the following commands:
+In previous versions of Microsoft Word, you clicked on the Edit menu or used the Standard toolbar for the following commands:

 • Undo and Redo